15 essential software tools for remote work in 2023

-Remote workers and virtual teams are on the rise, and so is the number of tools and software that cater to them.
-Whether you’re a digital nomad on a beautiful beach or a permanent employee working from the comfort of your home, working remotely requires planning and preparation.
+Remote workers and virtual teams are clearly on the rise, and so is the number of tools and software that cater to them.
+Whether you’re a digital nomad or a permanent employee working from home, working remotely requires planning and preparation.
 Now is the perfect time to set yourself up for remote work success.

 1. Jotform